avyfain/avyfain.github.io/_posts/2015-10-25-why-medium.md

 ---
 title: "Why Medium?"
 main_image: medium.png
 description: This week, I was surprised to see a piece by an Amazon SVP on my feed.
+What The New York Times Didn’t Tell You showed up months after
 tags: medium, amazon, blogging
 layout: post
 category: articles